 KSTP-TV reported Wednesday that the official was investigated by the university's Equal Opportunity and Affirmative Action office.
-KSTP says an email from university officials to regents says that the investigation found the official sexually harassed another athletic department employee.
+KSTP reported that a regent provided reporters with an email from university officials to regents that said the investigation found the official sexually harassed another athletic department employee.

-In 2015, Minnesota athletic director Norwood Teague resigned after two employees claimed he sexually harassed them.
-His deputy, Mike Ellis, also resigned after unspecified complaints against him.
+In 2015, athletics director Norwood Teague resigned after two high-ranking university administrators reported he sexually harassed them at a senior leadership retreat.
+Teague acknowledged improper behavior and alcohol abuse when he stepped down.
+His deputy, Mike Ellis, resigned months later after unspecified complaints against him.

 An external review found no fault with the ''general climate'' surrounding the issue of sexual harassment in the sports department, but it recommended that the university improve its response to sexual harassment and strengthen hiring procedures.
 At the time, Johnson said the university would take action to correct any problems.

 Last year, the athletic department faced another image problem when 10 football players were suspended after the Equal Opportunity and Affirmative Action department found they violated the student conduct code following a September incident in which a woman claimed she was pressured into having sex with multiple football players.

 The suspensions led other players to threaten a boycott of the Holiday Bowl - a threat they backed down from after details behind the allegation became public.